-My favorite gun from 2017 was by far the Mossberg 590 Shockwave.
+One of my favorite guns is the Mossberg Shockwave.
 This PGO 12 gauge firearm is not technically a shotgun.
 Because it lacks a stock and never had one, the Shockwave is just a firearm.

 But after a year of ownership, I’m starting to think it can be a little more than a range toy.

 There are three things you need to make the Shockwave an effective weapon.

 Number 1 is Upper body strength.
 Sorry to say, but you need to have a degree of decent upper body strength to control the weapon and to use it safely.
 I can’t help you here, but a gym can.